-It wasn’t until the 1990s when endoscopic brow lift procedures became a thing.
+It wasn’t until the 1990s that endoscopic brow lift procedures became a thing.
 This popular option caught the attention of many, but what is an endoscopic brow lift exactly?
 Read on to find out.

+Eyebrow lift surgery has evolved over time, providing patients with various techniques to achieve a rejuvenated look.
 Brow lift surgery can correct the loss of soft tissue in the upper part of the face.
 It entails the removal of excess sagging skin around the forehead that causes brow drooping.
 Essentially, this procedure lifts the eyebrows, hence the name.

 Removing the wrinkling of the forehead occurs through the repositioning of the underlying tissue and muscle.
 After, you’ll have a more youthful appearance in the upper third part of the face.

 Endoscopy is a surgical incision with a flexible tube, camera, and surgical instruments.
 An endoscope gets used in different cosmetic and reconstructive surgeries nowadays.
 An endoscopic brow lift has become more popular because it is not as invasive as traditionally getting a brow lift.
 Using endoscopy techniques for an eyebrow lift surgery also takes less time to heal.

 Many prefer endoscopic brow lifts because they are a less invasive option.
 This is one of the main endoscopic brow lift benefits.
 Benefits of an Endoscopic Brow Lift are: